 4. They’ve met your friends

 One of the biggest steps in any dating process is meeting one’s friends.
 So far in dating them, they’ve only seen the person you’re allowing them to see.
 Introducing someone to your friends (or vice versa) is basically allowing them into your entire life.
 You’re friends are often a reflection of yourself and granting someone access to this circle means you are ready for them to know the real you.
 This also applies if they introduce you to their friends first.
-Obviously this may not particularly apply if you already have the same friendship, although if you haven’t already hung out with said group whilst dating, the first group outting could be a chance to see how they act now, compared to previous times.
+Obviously, this may not particularly apply if you already have the same friendship, although if you haven’t already hung out with said group whilst dating, the first group outing could be a chance to see how they act now, compared to previous times.

 5. You ask them for advice

 Another sign that you are ready for commitment is when you start asking this person for advice.
-Not boring, day to day advice, like what documentary would you recommend, but actual, real life advice with potentially detrimental outcomes.
-Most of the time, people only ask for advice from people who’s opinions they value highly.
+Not boring, day to day advice, like what documentary would you recommend, but actual, real-life advice with potentially detrimental outcomes.
+Most of the time, people only ask for advice from people whose opinions they value highly.
 Asking advice – or being asked for advice – shows that this person has substantial impact on your life.
 It also means that they have a deep enough understanding of a certain aspect of your life – so much so that their views on it play a part in the potential outcome.

 6. They talk about you as a collective known

 The collective noun for a group of humans is a crowd, however, the collective noun you are specifically looking out for while dating is “we”.
 As soon as someone starts to incorporate ‘we’ into general conversation, it’s an indication things are moving forward.
 Something as simple as “we should go and see this film at the cinema” instead of “I really want to see this film at the cinema” shows that they are now starting to think of you as a couple, rather than a couple of people.